No policy shift from new N.Korea leader despite nuclear deal

 The secretive state still clings to the teachings of Kim's grandfather, the late Kim Il-sung, whose ultimate goals include a peace treaty, the removal of nuclear weapons from both Koreas, and diplomatic recognition from Washington, he said.

-The United States, which has nearly 30,000 troops in the South, has said it has no nuclear weapons on the peninsula.
+The United States, which has nearly 30,000 troops in the South, says it has no nuclear weapons on the peninsula.

 From Pyongyang's perspective, last week's deal was possible because it believed that the United States was the one that returned to the table willing to make concessions.